Jamal Khashoggi: U.S. response

-On 17 November 2022, the Biden administration ruled that Saudi Arabian Crown Prince Mohammed bin Salman has immunity from a lawsuit over the murder of Jamal Khashoggi.
-Senior Democratic lawmakers sharply criticized the Biden administration's action.
-Legal experts said that the U.S. government's position will likely lead judge John Bates to dismiss a civil case brought against Prince Mohammed and his alleged accomplices by Hatice Cengiz.
+On 17 November 2022, the Biden administration ruled that bin Salman had immunity from a lawsuit over Khashoggi's murder.
+Senior Democratic lawmakers criticized the decision.
+Following the decision, Judge John D. Bates dismissed a civil case brought against bin Salman and his alleged accomplices by Hatice Cengiz.
+Bates also issued a dismissal for two top bin Salman aides, Saud al-Qahtani and Ahmed al-Assiri, on jurisdictional grounds.